ewe2/ewe2.ninja/source/content/_revolution.md

 Again, Emerick's memoir bears out this version of Spector's approach.
 But as a review of *Naked* plaintively asked, if the intention was to "fix" the record, why didn't they?
-Astonishingly, it is yet unfinished, as now we have McCartney's version, arguably no less biased than Spectors's.
+Astonishingly, it is yet unfinished, as now we have McCartney's version, arguably no less biased than Spector's.
 The original album as prepared by Glyn Johns has never been released, its rejection (again, by all four Beatles) the catalyst for Spector's work.
 Remember too, it was originally a soundtrack album, (the point of having the rooftop concert at all) and ironically many of the preferred takes for *Naked*